-There were five meetings of the Board of Directors during the fiscal year ended March 29, 2020.
+There were five meetings of the Board of Directors during the fiscal year ended March 26, 2023 and the Board of Directors also acted once by unanimous written consent.
 All Directors attended at least 75% of the meetings of the Board of Directors.

 Our Board of Directors currently has three standing committees: the Audit Committee (established in accordance with Section 3(a)(58)(A) of the Exchange Act), the Compensation Committee and the Nominating Committee.
-Each director who served on these committees during fiscal 2020 met the criteria for independence, as that term is defined by the SEC and NASDAQ Listing Rules.
+Each director who served on these committees during fiscal 2023 met the criteria for independence, as that term is defined by the SEC and NASDAQ Listing Rules.
 We select independent directors as members of these committees with the expectation that they will be free of relationships that might interfere with their exercise of independent judgment.